csuka/ansible_role_controller/README.md

 ## remote_tmp

 Ansible works by transferring modules to your remote machines, running them, and then cleaning up after itself.
-In some cases, you may not wish to use the default location and would like to change the path.
-You can do so by altering this setting:
+Ansible stores some files on the controller machine as well machine.
+The path is configured with:

 ```yaml
 remote_tmp: /home/ansible/.ansible/tmp